rknightuk/guidetobricklink/guides/05-bricklinking-a-set.md

     url="assets/images/part-out-value.jpg"
 %}

 To part out a set, go to [Wanted > Part Set](http://www.bricklink.com/wantedSet.asp), and input the set number.
 A number of options are available here such as including minifigures and instructions, as well as adding the parts to an existing or new wanted list.
-It recommended to check the box <kbd>Set My Minimum Desired Qty for each Item to Qty of Items in Inventory</kbd> so that the required quantity will be added to the parts.
+It is recommended to check the box <kbd>Set My Minimum Desired Qty for each Item to Qty of Items in Inventory</kbd> so that the required quantity will be added to the parts.
 Default remarks will set that remark for each item — this is particularly useful if you want to add the parts to a list which already has parts in it.

 {% include image.html
     title="Part Out Set Form"